Ovewh/pyclim-NorESM/README.md

 ## Structure

-- **pyclim-noresm**: folder which contains functions for reading and analyzing NorESM output
+- **pyclim_noresm**: folder which contains functions for reading and analyzing NorESM output
 - **examples**: folder with example scripts to show how the function scripts in **pyclim-noresm** can be used

 ## What can you find